 At least a few of the victim’s friends may accept this second friend request because they mistakenly believe that the victim has accidentally unfriended them.
 Or, people with a large number of Facebook friends may have forgotten that they were already friends with the victim and accept the second friend request.
 And, regrettably, some Facebook users tend to immediately accept friend requests without due forethought.

-Once the scammers have a few “friends” on the fake profile, they can then start sending scam messages in the name of their victim.
+Once the scammers have a few “friends” on the fake profile, they can then start sending scam messages in their victim’s name.

 You can read a lot more information about Facebook cloning and how to protect yourself from it in this dedicated Hoax-Slayer report on the topic.